akonradi/akonradi.github.io/_posts/2023-08-29-rust-behavior-differences-enums.md

 ---
 layout: post
-title: Modeling per-type behavior differences in Rust with enums
+title: Describing behavior differences in Rust with enums
 ---

-Rust's first-class support for `enum` types lets us use them to model variation between behavior on types.
-By using associated types with trait bounds and uninstantiable types, we can reduce code duplication without compromising performance.
+Rust's first-class support for `enum` types lets us use them to describe behavior differences for similar types.
+By using associated types with trait bounds, and uninstantiable types, we can reduce code duplication without compromising performance.

 ## Enum types in Rust